 Artist Statement

-My tools are traditional drawing and painting that are initially from art school training.
-Embedded marks have origins in earlier mosaic study.
+My tools are traditional drawing and painting from art school training.
+Embedded marks have origins in early mosaic studies.
 Incisive lines are longings for past intaglio printmaking.
-Diagrammatic marks are reminiscent of home economic sewing patterns.
-Sensibilities can reflect early years in the South and Midwest, where white daylight burst through openings of hanging North Florida Spanish moss.
-Missouri mist and humidity later enveloped and pressed against one.
-The latter was, at the same time, dissonant in quality with the expanses of ground over which it hovered.
-I bring these polarities and parts to both my Lower East Side studio and work.
+Diagrammatic marks are allusions to sewing patterns from home economics.
+Sensibilities can reflect early South and Midwest years where bursts of white daylight and hanging North Florida Spanish abounded in tandem.
+Later, Missouri mist and humidity was enveloping and oppressing.
+There was dissonance between these phenomena and the zooming expanses of ground over which they hovered.
+My current Lower East Side studio and subsequently my work, is filled with these polarities, references and forces.